 The following image shows how formatting markers look like in the editor.

-After content is auto-translated we recommend that you review it and make sure everything is translated correctly.
+After content is automatically translated we recommend that you review it and make sure everything is translated correctly.
 If you are not satisfied with some parts of translation you can easily edit it.

-The Advanced Translation Editor breaks the content into sentences.
+The Advanced Translation Editor breaks content into sentences.
 This allows the editor to keep track of all the translated text in the translation memory across your whole site.